Pushing mongo is deemed as the ultimate sin in skateboarding.

 Setting up for tricks

-Since you’re pushing with your front foot, it takes you longer to set up for flip tricks.
+If you push with your front foot, setting up for flip tricks will take longer.
 When pushing with your back foot, your front foot is already on the deck, ready to throw down.

 Hard to control

 Those two reasons alone should make you want to avoid pushing mongo, especially if you’re into street skating.
-Even if it feels uncomfortable at first, push through it because it’ll make your life easier in the long run.
+Even if it initially feels uncomfortable, push through it because it’ll make your life easier.

 Something like long-distance pushing or downhill.